Paratope

 In immunology, a paratope, also known as an antigen-binding site, is the part of an antibody which recognizes and binds to an antigen.
 It is a small region at the tip of the antibody's antigen-binding fragment and contains parts of the antibody's heavy and light chains.
 Each paratope is made up of six complementarity-determining regions - three from each of the light and heavy chains - that extend from a fold of anti-parallel beta sheets.
 Each arm of the Y-shaped antibody has an identical paratope at the end.

 Paratopes make up the parts of the B-cell receptor that bind to and make contact with the epitope of an antigen.
-All the B-cell receptors on one B cell have identical paratopes.
+All the B-cell receptors on any one individual B cell have identical paratopes.
 The uniqueness of a paratope allows it to bind to only one epitope with high affinity and as a result, each B cell can only respond to one epitope.
 The paratopes on B-cell receptors binding to their specific epitope is a critical step in the adaptive immune response.